-Our storage segment includes terminal facilities that provide storage and handling services on a fee basis for petroleum products, specialty chemicals, crude oil and other liquids and crude oil storage tanks used to store and deliver crude oil.
-In addition, our terminals located on the island of St. Eustatius, the Netherlands Antilles and Point Tupper, Nova Scotia provide services such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.
-As of March 31, 2010, we owned and operated:
+Our storage segment includes terminals and storage facilities that provide storage and handling services on a fee basis for petroleum products, specialty chemicals and other liquids, including crude oil and other feedstocks.

+In addition, our terminals located on the island of St. Eustatius in the Caribbean and Point Tupper, Nova Scotia provide services such as pilotage, tug assistance, line handling, launch service, emergency response services and other ship services.
+As of September 30, 2011, we owned and operated:

-- 49 terminals in the United States, with a total storage capacity of approximately 36.4 million barrels; - a terminal on the island of St. Eustatius, the Netherlands Antilles with a tank capacity of 13.0 million barrels and a transshipment facility; - a terminal located in Point Tupper, Nova Scotia with a tank capacity of 7.4 million barrels and a transshipment facility; - six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, having a total storage capacity of approximately 9.5 million barrels; - · a terminal located in Nuevo Laredo, Mexico; and - 60 crude oil and intermediate feedstock storage tanks and related assets in Texas and California with aggregate storage capacity of approximately 12.5 million barrels
+- 55 terminal and storage facilities in the United States, with a total storage capacity of approximately 53.8 million barrels; - a terminal on the island of St. Eustatius with a tank capacity of 13.0 million barrels and a transshipment facility; - a terminal located in Point Tupper with a tank capacity of 7.4 million barrels and a transshipment facility; - six terminals located in the United Kingdom and one terminal located in Amsterdam, the Netherlands, having a total storage capacity of approximately 9.5 million barrels; - · a terminal located in Nuevo Laredo, Mexico; and - a 75% interest in two terminals in Turkey with an aggregate storage capacity of 1.3 million barrels.